-- It is expected that entry level guides commit to a full season (May/June through September) of employment for their first year.
+- It is expected that entry level guides commit to a full season (May/June through September) of employment.

 - The following information represents part of our expectation for entry level guide applicants.
 We are looking for confidence and competence on the following mountaineering topics: